nanomsg/nng/docs/ref/tran/inproc.md

 This transport tries hard to avoid copying data, and thus is very light-weight.

-## URI Format
+## URL Format

-This transport uses URIs using the scheme {{i:`inproc://`}}, followed by an arbitrary string of text, terminated by a `NUL` byte.
+This transport uses URLs using the scheme {{i:`inproc://`}}, followed by an arbitrary string of text, terminated by a `NUL` byte.

-Multiple URIs can be used within the same application, and they will not interfere with one another.
+Multiple URLs can be used within the same application, and they will not interfere with one another.

-Two applications may also use the same URI without interfering with each other, and they will be unable to communicate with each other using that URI.
+Two applications may also use the same URL without interfering with each other.
+They will however be unable to communicate with each other using that URL.

 ## Socket Address

-When using an [`nng_sockaddr`][sockaddr] structure, the actual structure is of type [`nng_sockaddr_inproc`][sockaddr_inproc].
+When using an [`nng_sockaddr`] structure, the actual structure is of type [`nng_sockaddr_inproc`].

 ## Transport Options